toastisme/OpenGOAP/README.md

     }
 }
 ```
-We now need a series of `GOAPActions`, atleast one of which has `"WoodHarvested"` in their `effects` dictionary.
+We now need a series of `GOAPActions`, atleast one of which has `"WoodHarvested" == true` in their `effects` dictionary.
 One of these could be taking wood to the wood store:

 ```
 using UnityEngine;